ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

-2. Copy the generated token and create new Jenkins credentials:\
+2. Copy the generated token and create new Jenkins credentials:
-    a. **Kind**: GitLab API token\
+    1. **Kind**: GitLab API token
-    b. **API token**: _your.copied.token_\
+    2. **API token**: _your.copied.token_
-    c.
-Leave the ID field blank\
+    3. Leave the ID field blank
-    d.
-The description is up to you
+    4. The description is up to you

 3. Go to the Jenkins settings _Manage Jenkins → Configure System_.
 There you will find the GitLab settings.
-Fill in the url of your GitLab instance and select the just created API token in the credentials dropdown.
+Fill in the URL of your GitLab instance and select the just created API token in the credentials dropdown.
 After you click on "Test Connection", everything should work fine.

     <details><summary>Screenshot</summary>